Trucking

 Many people dream of being their own boss.
 For truck drivers, this level of freedom is easier to reach than in many other professions.
 That’s because the trucking industry is structured in a way that leaves room for independent truck drivers to thrive.

 Beginning a career as an independent truck driver requires the necessary licensure, permits, insurance, and a few other preliminary items.
-Once those are all in order, the next thing an independent truck driver needs is a truck.
-But semi trucks are expensive and, more often than not, newly independent truck drivers are short on operating capital, especially after paying for permits and insurance.
+Once those are all in order, the only thing missing is a truck.
+But semi trucks are expensive and, more often than not, newly independent truck drivers are short on operating capital- especially after paying for permits and insurance

 Due to the need for down payments, credit checks, and interest fees, purchasing a truck with a loan is often difficult for someone starting out.
 That’s why the road to career freedom for independent truck drivers often starts with leasing a semi truck.